UC Irvine Division of Teaching Excellence & Innovation

 Innovative Methods for Pedagogical AI Course Transformation

-Through the intentional incorporation of AI in the curriculum, the UCI IMPACT Program aims to transform the traditionally impersonal large enrollment, introductory course experience to one where every student is provided with a personalized learning ecosystem.
-UCI IMPACT projects will serve as exemplars that can be replicated across the campus and beyond.
+The campus has made available $1 million to fund up to 30 course transformation proposals for faculty and graduate students to engage in these activities.
+Through the intentional incorporation of AI in the curriculum, the IMPACT Program aims to transform the traditionally impersonal large enrollment, introductory course experience to one where every student is provided with a personalized learning ecosystem.
+UC Irvine IMPACT projects will serve as examples that can be replicated across the campus and beyond.

 Program Benefits & Impact

-Through the UCI IMPACT Program, UCI will continue to be leaders in the teaching and learning space to provide our students with a first-class education, while also being thoughtful regarding how AI has the potential to impact the student learning experience.
+Through the UC Irvine IMPACT Program, UC Irvine will continue to be leaders in the teaching and learning space to provide our students with a first-class education, while also being thoughtful regarding how AI has the potential to impact the student learning experience.

 Project participants will gain access to not only the program funding, but also DTEI staff expertise, and other relevant teaching and learning resources the campus has to offer.